 List of the Best Toning Exercises for the Lower Body

-You can perform this move which targets your bottom with or without weights.
+You can perform this move which targets your lower body with or without weights.

 - Stand with your feet shoulder-width apart.

-- Inhale and squat, making sure that your knees don't extend past your toes.
-Stop the movement when your thighs are parallel to the floor.
+- Inhale and squat, making sure that you push your weight into your heels.
+Beginners should stop the movement when your thighs are parallel to the floor.